-When discussing the importance of corporate culture, work environment and employee engagement, we normally focus on the white-collar workers.
+When discussing the importance of corporate culture, work environment and employee engagement, we usually focus on white-collar workers.
 These people account for 40% of the North American workforce.

 The remaining 60% are technicians, repair workers, service workers, labourers, salespersons, operators, skilled trade workers and assemblers.
 So it is a mistake not to take blue-collar workers into account when considering how to engage employees.

-The ultimate goals of employee engagement from employer’s perspective are to enhance productivity and efficiency.
+The ultimate goals of employee engagement from an employer’s perspective are to enhance productivity and efficiency.

 – Decreases turnover and absenteeism